-As an Academy, the Governors are responsible for establishing the Admission Criteria for the College; these criteria have not been changed by the Governing Body following the establishment of the Academy.
+As an Academy, the Governors are responsible for establishing the Admission Criteria and oversubscription criteria for the College; the Governors agreed to follow the admissions and oversubscription criteria set by Cambs County Council.
+These criteria have not been changed by the Governing Body following the establishment of the Academy.
 The responsibility for the administration of the Admissions process remains with the Local Authority.

 - Bar Hill

 - Fenstanton and Hilton

 - Hatton Park (Longstanton)*

 * see the attached powerpoint if you live in Longstanton village, as the development of Northstowe may affect which secondary school becomes the catchment school for children who live in Longstanton, depending what age they are.